3 ways to leverage email and SMS together to maximize your brand’s revenue

-You're driving 40% of your store's revenue with email but how do you take that one step further?
+You're driving 40% of your brand's revenue with email but how do you take that one step further?
 Adding SMS to your current email strategy!
-Email and SMS are the must have power duo for brands looking to engage customers through their full buying journey and maximizing sales.
+Email and SMS are the must-have power duo for brands looking to engage customers through their full buying journey and maximize sales.
 Let's dive in!

 Leverage email and SMS to grow your list and maximize revenue

 First things first, to drive revenue with your SMS and email marketing strategy, you need to have a list of customers who’ve provided opt-in and consent to be on your SMS list.
 You could have amazing SMS campaigns but if you don’t have an audience to send texts to, you won’t be able to drive sales.
 Make sure you’re using the right tools to build a comprehensive list of customers who’ve opted in and want to hear from you.
 Collecting the right data from the get-go will help you tailor your messages to each customer’s unique journey with your brand, and leverage SMS and email in the right instances to drive more revenue.